railstar0083/React-Image-Slider/README.md

 This prevents the image flicker when the app loads.
 This bandaid will be part of a package stylesheet at a later date, but for now, to stop that image flicker, use this.

-2/24/17
+**2/24/2017**

 New functionality!
-Indexed buttons have been added and can be toggles on and off by changing the data attribute "showbottomnav" on the slider's parent ```<div>``` element.
+Indexed buttons have been added and can be toggled on and off by changing the data attribute "showbottomnav" on the slider's parent ```<div>``` element.
 There are hooks for delay and auto play installed as well, but that particular function is not compolete.